AutomateThePlanet/Bellatrix-BDD-Documentation/docs/android-automation/execute-tests-saucelabs.md

 And I want to record screenshots of the execution
 And I open app
 ```
-To execute BELLATRIX tests in SauceLabs cloud, you could use the BrowserStack predefined steps.
-SauceLabs integreation provides additional steps for capturing video and capturing screenshots.
+To execute BELLATRIX tests in SauceLabs cloud, you could use the SauceLabs predefined steps.
+SauceLabs integration provides additional steps for capturing video and capturing screenshots.
 The last are optional and have default values.

 Configuration
 -------------